-Perfusion ChromatographyTM allows you to perform runs more quickly than other chromatography techniques.
-For this reason, perform maintenance tasks such as replacing filters or regenerating columns after a certain number of runs, rather than after a specified period of time.
+With Perfusion Chromatography[TM], you can perform runs more quickly than other chromatography techniques.
+For this reason, perform maintenance tasks such as replacing filters or regenerating columns after a certain number of runs, rather than after a set period of time.
 You can reduce the frequency of such maintenance by always filtering the sample and eluent.